 After Receiver for Windows is successfully installed, the user can select an application to launch.
 If the Receiver for Web site is not a trusted site, the user will be prompted to open the .ica file.

 As you may have noticed, there is no option in the UI to make Edge always open .ica file.
 If this occurs, it means that the Receiver for Web site is not trusted.
 You can add the Receiver for Web site to the Trusted Sites or Intranet Sites.
 This can be done using Group Policy for domain-joined client machines.
 Once you have done this and restarted Edge, applications should be launched without any further prompt.
+(Update: as of January 2017, this workaround no longer works as Edge locks down further.
+Users will be prompted to open the ICA file even the Receiver for Web site is a Trusted or Intranet site).

 If you are manually adding the Receiver for Web site to the Trusted or Intranet Sites, there is no obvious way to do it in Edge itself.
 You have to do it via Windows Settings.
 First, select Settings from the Start menu.